Nicholas Ostrowski

 Nicholas is a specialist health & safety and regulatory barrister who has been instructed for and against a wide variety of regulators including the Health & Safety Executive (HSE), Fire and Rescue Authorities, the Food Standards Agency (FSA), the Office of Gas and Electricity Markets (OFGEM), local authorities and other.
 He also appears regularly in Inquests often appearing for parties who are facing potential investigations or sanctions from regulatory bodies.

-• Office of Road and Rail v Renown Consultants Ltd – prosecution and five week trial (with David Travers QC) for breach of HSWA 1974 in failing to manage employees’ fatigue leading to double fatality
+• Office of Road and Rail v Renown Consultants Ltd – Nottingham Crown Court five week trial (with David Travers QC) for breach of HSWA 1974 in failing to manage employees’ fatigue leading to double fatality

-• HSE v Veolia – defending (with Mark Watson QC) a multinational company in a three week trial for breach of HSWA 1974 in failing to prevent fatality arising from crush injuries in a waste processing station
+• HSE v Veolia – Canterbury Crown Court defending (with Mark Watson KC) a multinational company in a three week trial for breach of HSWA 1974 in failing to prevent fatality arising from crush injuries in a waste processing station

 • Ofgem v Economy Energy – allegations of mis-selling to vulnerable customers by Ofgem